 - The discussion about morcellation has taken the wrong direction.
 Consideration should be given not focus on banning morcellation but rather on containing the spillage into a safe bag.

-- Spillage but not morcellation should be avoided under all circumstances because you can never be 100% certain about the presence of a malignancy.
+- Spillage but not morcellation should be avoided under all circumstances – regardless of the surgical approach; vaginal, laparoscopic or open.
+You can never be 100% certain about the presence or absence of a malignancy.